 Midwest Dairy Coalition

-Associated Milk Producers Inc. (AMPI) is an active member of the Midwest Dairy Coalition.
+AMPI is an active member of the Midwest Dairy Coalition.
 This alliance of dairy cooperatives represents dairy producers in eight Upper Midwest states on federal dairy policy issues.
-The Coalition collectively represents nearly 11,000 dairy farmers, or about 20 percent of the nation's dairy farmers.
+The Coalition collectively represents nearly 7,600 dairy farmers, or about 18 percent of the dairy farmers in the nation.

 National Milk Producers Federation

 AMPI is one of 30 member cooperatives of the National Milk Producers Federation (NMPF), based in Arlington, Va.
 NMPF develops and carries out policies that advance the well-being of dairy producers and the cooperatives they own.
 The members produce the majority of the U.S. milk supply, making NMPF the voice of more than 32,000 dairy producers on Capitol Hill and with government agencies.

 NMPF provides a forum through which dairy farmers and their cooperatives formulate policy on national issues that affect milk production and marketing.
 NMPF's contribution to this policy is aimed at improving the economic interests of dairy farmers, thus ensuring the nation's consumers an adequate supply of pure, wholesome and nutritious milk and dairy products.